 We use Operation Space Controller with relatively low gains to allow compliant contact-rich motions with the object.
 Note that we only consider translation commands (3 dimensions) without rotation in the main experiments because it leads to sufficiently complex object motion for our task.
 Appendix~\ref{appendix:exp_ext_action_space} discusses the effect of including rotation in the gripper movements.

 The gripper may not exactly reach the desired location in both sim and real, due to the compliant low-level controller and the gripper geometry.
-We take this imperfect execution into account during training as a part of the environment dynamics.
+We consider this imperfect execution as a part of the environment dynamics.
 We do not enforce assumptions such as keeping the contact while executing the motion parameter or avoiding other contact points.
 Avoiding such assumptions on contacts is a strength of the proposed method compared to some of the classical methods~\citep{cheng2022contact, hou2019robust}.